redpointsec/blog/_posts/2023-02-27-AppSec-Travels-2-Access-Control-Bypass.markdown

 ![HTTP Response]({{ site.baseurl }}{{ '/assets/images/appsec-travels/2/response-header.png' }})

-_HTTP Response shows that the response is controlled by BipIP via the Server header_
+_HTTP Response shows that the response is controlled by BigIP via the Server header_

 The combination of an application server behind a web application firewall that implements a security control introduced an edge case into our testing methodology where we need to make sure both technologies understand HTTP requests in the same way.
 One of the methods we used to test this control was to replace sensitive URL characters with their URL-encoded equivalent.
 Use of these payloads determine if both inline server technologies are interpreting URL-encoded characters properly.